a-farsi/essentials-of-terraform/0-Terraform-associate--certification-003-vs-002/terraform-associate-certification-003-vs-002.md

 -  Manage Terraform drift and state.
 -  Introduction of "terraform.lock.hcl" files generated during "terraform init" to record provider and module version constraints for consistency and locking into specific versions.
 -  Demonstrate use of variables and outputs: sensitive values are now part of this objective.
--  Grouping of three sub-objectives into two:
--  Explain how Terraform Cloud manages infrastructure and workspaces.
+-  Terraform Cloud's Infrastructure Management:Terraform Cloud facilitates infrastructure management through workspaces.
+It focuses on understanding workspaces, their role in provisioning, and the three workflow options.
--  Describe Terraform Cloud governance, cost controls, collaboration, and the private registry.
+- Collaboration and Governance with Terraform Cloud: Sentinel and Terraform roles in governance, cost controls, private registry utilization, and team collaboration.

 ## Recommendations: